Services for Australians

 Travel information for Australians

-• Get the latest travel advisories and other traveller hints from the Department of Foreign Affairs and Trade
+- Get the latest India Travel Advice and other traveller hints from the Department of Foreign Affairs and Trade’s Smartraveller website.

 Passport interviews are conducted at the Australian High Commission in New Delhi between 9am-12pm and 2pm-4pm, Monday to Friday, excluding some Indian and Australian public holidays.
 This is a walk-up service only - no appointments are taken.

-Notarial acts are performed at the Consular Section, Australian High Commission in New Delhi between 9am-12pm and 2pm-4pm each weekday Monday to Friday, excluding some Indian and Australian public holidays.
+Notarial acts are performed at the Consular Section of the Australian High Commission in New Delhi between 9am-12pm and 2pm-4pm, Monday to Friday, excluding some Indian and Australian public holidays.
 This is a walk-up service only - no appointments are taken.

 Notarial services are provided by the Australian High Commission and Consulates-General in India when the documents are Australian in origin or for use in Australia.